ZinaGhan/TicketEstimation/README.md

    ```bash
    npm run start
    ```
    Currently really dirty setup, running docker-compose creates container for backend and database and the frontend is running locally with live server :D
+   So currently you don't need to run the npm command

 ### API Endpoints